ibm-cloud-docs/hpc-ibm-spectrumlsf/setting-lsf-cluster.md

 3. After you confirm with the license agreement, you can use the default values for other parameters and click Install.
 The HPC cluster is created and completed within 15 minutes with the default configuration.

-IBM Spectrum LSF supports different features like PAC/PAC HA/SCC/Observability/Hyperthreading/Cloud Logs/Monitoring/VPN etc. To configure all the features, refer the [deployment values](/docs-draft/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-deployment-values&interface=ui) section.
+IBM Spectrum LSF supports different features like PAC/PAC HA/SCC/Observability/Hyperthreading/Cloud Logs/Monitoring/VPN etc. To configure all the features, refer to the [deployment values](/docs-draft/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-deployment-values&interface=ui) section.
 {: note}

 ### Parameters for auto scaling